 Thinking of visiting Bratislava as a day trip from Vienna or as a stop on your Central Europe trip?
 Here’s your perfect itinerary for one day in Bratislava – as recommended by a local.

-This guest post is by Slavka, a Bratislava local who writes about experiential family travel in Europe and America on her blog On2Continents.com.
+About the author: Slavka is a Bratislava local who writes about experiential family travel in Europe and America for her blog, On2Continents.com.

 Bratislava, the capital of Slovakia, is located right in the heart of Europe.
 It’s easy to travel to Bratislava because the city – and the whole country – is small and in close proximity to other major destinations in the region.

 But please, don’t compare Bratislava to any of them!
 Come with open eyes and an open mind.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.

 When is the best time to visit Bratislava?